onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 new versions of the VNF.
 Since the cloud environment is very dynamic, the developer should utilize DevOps practices to deploy new software.

-Requirements for Cloud Readiness can be found in the *VNF Common Requirements for OpenECOMP* document.
+Detailed requirements for VNF Development can be found in the *VNF Requirements* document.

 VNF Design
 ~~~~~~~~~~